Artwork by Eric Harper.

 by Antonio Rocco S. (Rocco Valentini)

-Sharp minds wear hard faces Strong arms bear calloused hands.
-Both are examples of the traces Left by the spirit of a great man.
-A great man is no grave robber He doesn't stake his reputation on dead kin.
-Be a man of integrity and honor For your birth is where your frontier begins.
-Don’t abandon your part Resist the call of the sirens.
-Never trade your ace of hearts For an ace of diamonds.
-Even if you ride as a lone ranger Never throw away your star For you are always in danger From desperados bearing their own scars.
-There will never be peace Crooked men must learn their lesson.
-Iniquity will only ever cease When you draw your Smith & Wesson.
-There is nothing beyond this town No heaven or hell—death is a desert of night.
-Don’t let desperados turn your town Into a desert of daylight.
+Sharp minds wear hard faces, Strong arms bear calloused hands; Both are examples of the traces Left by the spirit of a great man.
+A great man is no grave robber, He doesn't stake his reputation on dead kin; Be a man of integrity and honor, For your birth is where your frontier begins.
+Don’t abandon your part, Resist the call of sirens; Never trade your ace of hearts For an ace of diamonds.
+Even if you ride as a lone ranger, Never throw away your star; For you are always in danger From desperados bearing their own scars.
+There will never be peace, Crooked men must learn their lesson; Iniquity will only ever cease When you draw your Smith & Wesson.
+There is nothing beyond this town, No heaven or hell - death is a desert of night; Don’t let desperados turn your town Into a desert of daylight.

 Artwork Sourced from Pinterest.
 Artist: Unknown.